Computer Vision, Robotics and Machine Learning MSc

 We draw on our industry experience to inform and enrich our teaching, bringing theoretical subjects to life.
 Our industrial collaborations include:

 - Research and technology transfer projects with industrial partners such as the BBC, Foundry, LionHead and BAE

-The Department's Centre for Vision, Speech and Signal Processing is world-leading, with over 120 researchers working in the fields of deep learning, computer vision, signal processing and robotics.
-Their cutting edge research is reflected in the course content which is frequently updated with the latest developments.
+Our Department's Centre for Vision, Speech and Signal Processing is internationally renowned, with over 120 researchers working in the fields of deep learning, computer vision, signal processing and robotics.
+Their forward-thinking research is reflected in the course content which is frequently updated with the latest developments.
 Uniquely, our robotics material integrates with Surrey Space Centre, building in our specialisms of space robotics.

-We link with high tech firms in machine learning, computer vision and gaming including Sony, Microsoft and the broader industry, where skills such as deep learning are in great demand.
+We link with innovative firms in machine learning, computer vision and gaming including Sony, Microsoft and the broader industry, where skills such as deep learning are in great demand.

 Terms and conditions